 Types of Custard

 There are multiple types of custards with various cooking methods.
-The two most common types of custard are stirred and baked.
+The two most common types are stirred and baked.

-Baked – This custard is partially started on the stove and finished up in the oven.
+- Baked – This way is partially started on the stove and finished up in the oven.
 Baked custard is made in individual dishes and uses a water bath in the oven.

-This is the type of process that we use when making this keto custard recipe.
+This is the type of process that we use when making this recipe.

 You can buy custard in the stores but obviously, it does not taste as good as when you make it yourself.